PradeepKumarRajamanickam/kurinji/README.md

 - Event Phase: Ability to set at which event phase an action is active
 - Action Events: OnActionBegin, OnActionProgress, OnActionEnd

+Note* Latest commit on master branch might be unstable.
+Use the release tags if you are looking for stable commits or grab crate from https://crates.io/crates/kurinji

 ## Bug Report
 https://github.com/PradeepKumarRajamanickam/kurinji/issues